-If oral baclofen did not relieve your patient’s spasticity or caused side effects that he or she could not tolerate, Gablofen may be an option.
+If oral baclofen did not relieve your patient’s spasticity or caused side effects that he or she could not tolerate, Gablofen may be an option, starting with an intrathecal baclofen screening trial.

 GABLOFEN IS THE ONLY FDA-APPROVED INTRATHECAL BACLOFEN IN PREFILLED SYRINGES AND FACTORY-SEALED VIALS.1,2